Open Accessibility Menu

 Sleep Medicine and Sleep Studies

-Lead by Dr. Lesage, along with Dr. Timothy Rummel, MD, the Sleep Medicine clinic is available to patients suffering from any type of issues regarding sleep.
+Lead by Dr. Suzanne Lesage, M.D., along with Dr. Timothy Rummel, M.D., the Sleep Medicine clinic is available to patients suffering from any type of issues regarding sleep.

 The collective term "sleep disorder" refers to conditions that affect sleep quality, timing, or duration, and impact a person’s ability to properly function while they are awake.
 These disorders can contribute to other medical problems.